 For current internship postings, visit http://thelongcenter.org/education/internships/.

 We offer variety of student and volunteer internships for anyone interested in gaining insight and experience in the film industry.
 All internships are unpaid.
+Make sure any internships with the AFF will yield a work portfolio.

 Internships consist of a regular weekly work schedule within a particular AFF department and are designed to expand participants professional knowledge and experience.